xavi00ccxm/xavi00ccxm/README.md

 - **Florida Federated Data Architecture** — Data architecture design, governance, and integration patterns
   https://github.com/xavi00ccxm/Florida-Federated-Data-Architecture

+> Note: All dashboards shown use public datasets and/or synthetic (fake) data for demonstration.
+No confidential or proprietary information is included.

 ## Power BI dashboard samples

 ### Executive / Overview Dashboard